drefa06/bash_debug_test/README.md

 ```

-Ideally, we might test all cases, it means:
+Ideally, we might test all cases:
 - good option -h and --help
 - good option -v and --version
 - good option -h and -v mixed